What Others Say

 identification tool itself, Karen Pierce Gonzalez’s Sightings from a Star

-Wheel explores the skies with fresh, poetic eyes.
+Wheel (Origami Poems Project) explores the skies with fresh, poetic eyes.
 In 4 poems, Pierce

 Gonzalez takes us to familiar, skyward spaces with imagination, contemplation,